Riemannian L-systems: Modeling growing forms in curved spaces: L-systems in abstract Riemannian spaces

 At first sight, the Beltrami-Poincaré half plane looks like a Euclidean half plane with cartesian coordinates $u^\alpha$, Fig.\ref{Fig:FigBeltramiPoincarePlane}a.c.
 However, the metric is non-Euclidean and is defined at each point as:

 where $\delta$ is the Kronecker delta, $\delta_{\alpha \beta} = 1$ if $\alpha = \beta$, and 0 otherwise.
 The metric spatial distribution is represented in Fig.\ref{Fig:FigBeltramiPoincarePlane}c at every point of coordinates $u^\alpha$ by a small disc representing the $ds^2$ for small local variations $(du^1,du^2)$ of the coordinates such that ($du^1)^2 + (du^2)^2 = \epsilon^2 $, epsilon being a small real constant.
-One can observe that as Eq.\ref{Eq:Beltrami-Poincaré-metric} specifies, the circles gets bigger as points approach the $u^1-axis$.
+One can observe that as Eq.\ref{Eq:Beltrami-Poincaré-metric} specifies, the circles gets bigger as points approach the $u^1$--axis.
 This intuitively means that a line crossing this region will be much longer than a line with identical coordinate variations crossing a region further up in the space (i.e. with higher $u^2$ coordinates).
+Note that a dual representation of the metric, where $ds$ would be considered as a constant at every point, is possible and would provide increasing circle size for increasing values of $du^2$, reflecting the size of the coordinate space to cross for a constant amount of $ds$ at different locations of the Beltrami-Poincaré plane.

 A geodesic in the Euclidean space is a straight line, Fig.\ref{Fig:FigBeltramiPoincarePlane}b.
-In the Beltrami-Poincaré half plane, the geodesic starting at the same coordinates and in the same direction is a portion of a circle whose center in located on the $u^1$-axis Fig.\ref{Fig:FigBeltramiPoincarePlane}d.
-It can be shown that any geodesic in this hyperbolic plane of constant negative curvature is either a circle centered on the $u^1$-axis, or a vertical line, as is illustrated in Fig.\ref{Fig:FigBeltramiPoincarePlane}e for different geodesics starting at the same point with different orientations and of the same length (the four uppermost geodesics go beyond the scope of the visible grid).
+In the Beltrami-Poincaré half plane, the geodesic starting at the same coordinates and in the same direction is a portion of a circle whose center in located on the $u^1$--axis Fig.\ref{Fig:FigBeltramiPoincarePlane}d.
+It can be shown that any geodesic in this hyperbolic plane of constant negative curvature is either a circle centered on the $u^1$--axis, or a vertical line, as is illustrated in Fig.\ref{Fig:FigBeltramiPoincarePlane}e for different geodesics starting at the same point with different orientations and of the same length (the four uppermost geodesics go beyond the scope of the visible grid).

 To compute these geodesics with Riemannian L-systems is no more difficult than drawing straight lines in a Euclidean space, see Lst.\ref{Lst:Beltrami-Poincaré}.
 First, the metric is defined by functions $g_{\alpha \beta}$ of the coordinates (here called $u,v$ instead of $u^1,u^2$), lines 2-4.
 The metric is then assembled as a dictionary of functions (the metric is symmetric and then $g_{21}$ need not be defined), line 5.
 A special type of space object, \texttt{RiemannianSpace2D} has been defined to represent 2D abstract Riemannian spaces.
 At its construction, this object must be given the dictionary of metric functions (line 7).
 Then after positioning and orienting the turtle (lines 8-9), a series of $N$ segments of unit length is drawn, giving rise to a geodesic of length \texttt{N lunit} (lines 12 and 14-15, here N = 5).